-There is also a Discussion about dependent events.
-Students should recognise that two events are not always independent.
+In the Discussion at the end of Section D, students should recognise that two events are not always independent.
 Examples of events which depend on each other could include selecting two balls from a bag without replacing the first ball before selecting the second ball.
-Students may benefit from considering more subtle examples, such as rolling an odd number and rolling a prime number when rolling a die.
+Students may benefit from considering more subtle examples, such as rolling an odd number and rolling a prime number when rolling a dice.
 These events are not independent, since rolling an odd number makes it more likely that you have rolled a prime number.